yonko-smurk/pratice/README.md

 ### Storage backend

 > "Storage is **PostgreSQL 16** with the **pgvector** extension enabled in `kb/migrations/0002_vector_extension.py`.
-I chose Postgres over a separate vector DB like Pinecone or Chroma because pgvector lets me keep the embeddings inside the relational schema — every `KbChunk` row has its parent article as a foreign key *and* a 768-dimensional embedding vector on the same row, so a single query gives me both the cosine-ranked chunks and the article metadata."
+I chose Postgres over a separate vector DB like Pinecone or Chroma because pgvector lets me keep the embeddings inside the relational schema — every `KbChunk` row has its parent article as a foreign key *and* an embedding vector on the same row (768-dimensional by default), so a single query gives me both the cosine-ranked chunks and the article metadata."

 Open `kb/models.py` — point first at line 12 (the `EMBED_DIM` constant), then scroll to line 26 (the `KbChunk` model):
 ```python